stbischof/doc/class-Catalog.md

       <td>false</td>
     </tr>
     <tr>
-      <td colspan="5"><em>Collection of security roles that define access control policies for the catalog and its contents.
+      <td colspan="5"><em>Collection of security roles that define access control policies for the schema and its contents.
 Each role specifies what cubes, dimensions, hierarchies, levels, and members a user or group can access, along with the specific permissions (read, write, drill-through) for each resource.
 Roles can be combined to create complex security scenarios and support both broad organizational permissions and fine-grained data restrictions.
 These roles are enforced by the OLAP engine during query execution and metadata discovery.</em></td>
     </tr>
     <tr>
       <td><strong>defaultAccessRole</strong></td>